OPS-E2E-PPE/VBA-Docs/api/Access.Application.DCount.md

 keywords: vbaac10.chm12536
 f1_keywords:
 - vbaac10.chm12536
-ms.prod: access
 api_name:
 - Access.Application.DCount
 ms.assetid: 257f0b2a-e23d-2728-afd2-7700b59e5456
 ms.date: 02/05/2019
-localization_priority: Priority
+ms.localizationpriority: medium
 ---

 # Application.DCount method (Access)

-You can use the **DCount** function to determine the number of records that are in a specified set of records (a domain).
+Use the **DCount** function to determine the number of records that are in a specified set of records (a domain).

 ## Syntax